-Interior rust tends to go undetected, sneaking under the radar until it’s effects are detrimental.
-And a rusty fuel system, in particular, can hit you where it hurts– reducing your fuel efficiency and compromising your engine’s power until you can’t ignore it.
-Below are the warning signs and prevention methods.
+Interior rust tends to go undetected, sneaking under the radar until its effects are detrimental.
+And a rusty fuel system, in particular, can hit you where it hurts— reducing your fuel efficiency and compromising your engine’s power until you can’t ignore it.
+Below are the warning signs of a rusty fuel system and a few ways you can prevent it.

 The “Sputtering” Engine